 - Education – Help us help!
 Education volunteers can help in many ways, from teaching a class to assisting with Nature Day Camp, Kids Nature Night or one of our many educational programs.

 Not all volunteers fall into the categories listed above or may wish to assist in more than just one of them.
 Volunteers are always welcome to come up with their own unique ways to contribute.
 The Arboretum values any time a volunteer has to give.

-- Most volunteer hours will take place between 9 am and 4 pm Monday through Saturday, but evening and Sunday hours can often be arranged.
+- Most volunteer hours take place between 9 am and 5 pm Monday through Saturday, but evening and Sunday hours can often be arranged.

 - Dress for your assigned tasks.

 - Most volunteer work requires physical activity.
 Let us know if you have physical limitations.

 - All Volunteers will undergo a basic background check.
 Volunteers working with children/youth may be subject to a more comprehensive background check should programs require.